Introduction

 2020-2022 Budapest School

 I worked for a grassroot, yet state-recognized Hungarian alternative school system that hosts children from kindergarten to high school.
 We built a school platform from scratch based on Python/Django and Elm that connected teachers, children and parents.
-I worked in a fully remote team.
-We practiced pair programming a lot.
-I was responsible for onboading the other developers.
+The focus of the digital platform was two-fold: provide a forum where teachers can provide individual feedback about the children's performance and progress using rubrics, and satisfy the data supply regulations of the state.
+The platform especially came handy when Covid broke out and we needed to quickly develop features like school calendar to support online teaching.

 2018 Babbel